Jon Hernandez: Death

 After retiring from his showbiz career in 1993, Jonjon and his friends came home from an out-of-town trip.
-He died after the car he was riding in hit a concrete obstruction in an unlit section of the expressway.
-His remains are at rest at the Loyola Memorial Park together with other celebrities such as Julie Vega, Jay Ilagan, Nida Blanca and Francis Magalona.
+On the morning of November 7, Hernandez met a untimely death when his car crashed into the concrete barrier.
+He died instantly, at just 23.
+His remains was laid to rest at the Loyola Memorial Park together with other celebrities such as Julie Vega, Jay Ilagan, Nida Blanca and Francis Magalona.